 The award for best UNUSUAL graphic goes to...

 "The Emoji States of America" by Axios

 This interactive graphic is more than it initially appears.
 Not simply an America-shaped array showing the most popular emoji by state – NO!
 The each feature of the faces is indicative of a state well-being statistic (rates of insurance, poverty, unemployment, obesity, high education, and sleepiness).
 The more ill and unhappy a state-face looks, the poorer it stacks up.
 I appreciate the humor behind this project, as well as the unique approach to representing a spectrum of information.
-In the next addition, I would ask for the addition of Puerto Rico, Virgin Islands, Guam, American Samoa, and other outlying territories – the comparison would be fascinating.
+In the next addition, I would ask for the addition of Puerto Rico, Virgin Islands, Guam, American Samoa, and other outlying territories - the comparison would be fascinating.
 Honorable Mentions: "100 Data Stories" by Christian Laesser (Surprise!
 Some podcasts for y'all) "Medieval fantasy city generator" by Watabou "PhillyRow: Anatomy of a Rowhouse" by PhillyRow (If you're into this, check out the Holland Prize)

 Take a walk through the Longlist, though you might need a couple days to fully digest it.
 Alternatively, you could just hold out until the Shortlist is announced on Thursday, October 19th.
-Public voting beings the same day, and continues until Friday, October 27th.
+Public voting begins the same day, and continues until Friday, October 27th.
 The lucky winners will be announced at a ceremony in London on Tuesday, November 28th.